 It’s incredible how many different ways there are to change a simple melody into something impressive.
 Composers have always enjoyed games like this of “how many ways can I do the same thing?”
 Mozart could definitely have written more if he wanted to, but twelve is a sturdy number.

 Because each of these variations uses a different combination of piano techniques, these are great for technique practice or warm ups.
+If you found Dr. Josh Wright’s videos helpful, check out his ProPractice Piano course or some of his stand-alone Mozart tutorials!

 I hope you enjoyed this two-part post on such a fun piece.
 It ended up a lot longer than I planned, so I’m creating a separate post for playing in the style of Mozart.
 If you liked this post, be sure to hit the like button and subscribe below!